ted-dunstone/biotest_mock_interface/README.md

 # Mock Biometric Test Server

 This is a mock biometric API server designed for use in biometric Proof-of-Concept (PoC) environments.
 It simulates biometric **enrolment**, **identification**, and **gallery management**, exposing a simple REST API with interactive Swagger documentation.

-Note the implementation provided is in Python, however any language can be used where the RERST endpoints can exposed.

 ## Features